top of page

 1886-1950

 Dr. John Sanford Spurgeon (1863-1950), was a prominent practitioner who served loyal patients not only from Hillsborough, but also some who traveled from as far away as New York.
 Spurgeon received his dentistry degree in 1886 from Vanderbilt University.
 That same year, he opened his dental practice with offices in Hillsborough, Chapel Hill, and one the Bingham School in Mebane.
 However, he closed the two others to focus on his growing number of patients in Hillsborough.
-His office was on the second floor of the building that housed Parks & Hedgepeth Furniture Store, next to Hooker’s Drug.
+His office was on the second floor of the building that housed Parks & Hedgpeth Furniture Store, next to Hooker’s Drug.

 Spurgeon remained in the profession for sixty-three years.
 During that time, he published many articles and received numerous accolades, including President of the North Carolina Dental Society in 1902.